bastonero/aiida-vibroscopy/docs/source/howto/overrides.md

             ...
 ```

-## Get automated inputs for insulators, metals, and magnetism
+## Automated inputs for insulators, metals, and magnetism

 Inputs might change depending on the nature of the material: insulating, metallic, a form of magnetism.
 This can be the need of specifying a smearing or a magnetic configuration.